SCOTCAT.COM

 Aquarium Care

 Good addition to an average sized community tank.
 Purchase at least six specimens to form a group.
-Provide a sand substrate in a planted aquarium with some hiding places to make your Corydoras feel secure.
+Provide a sand substrate in a planted aquarium with some hiding places to make your Corydoras/Hoplisoma feel secure.

 Compatibility